 If you're from the U.S., consider bringing a baseball cap from your home baseball team.
 Baseball is a popular sport in Japan!

 Food and drinks can be fun as well.
 For example, why not bring pancake mix and maple syrup to give your host family an authentic "taste" of your home country?

 3. Expect to be busy

 Expect to be continuously entertained from the moment you walk in the door.
 Your family will most likely be very excited to introduce you to their city and culture.
 They may take you around town, to a nice restaurant or even hiking outside the city.

 You may be exhausted and overwhelmed by the attention and activities, but you'll be sure to have fond memories when you leave.
 Just be conscious of taking part in all the activities and try to eat any food they offer you (with the obvious dietary restrictions taken into account).

 4. If You speak Japanese, push yourself to practice

 While some homestays speak English, others do not -- which is fantastic if you're there looking for a Japanese language immersion experience.

 No matter your level, try to push yourself to spend a weekend with a family that doesn't speak English.
 It may be intimidating to immerse yourself in the language fully, but you should give it a try.

 Your host may be excited to share their language with you and will most likely be amazed you can speak any of the Japanese.
-If you have no experience with the language, try to pick up a few Japanese phrases before you arrive.
+If you have no experience with the language, try using duolingo and learning a few common phrases before you arrive.
 You'll be sure to impress your hosts, and your efforts show them respect.

 5. Don't shower using the bathtub

 In Japan, you'll often find there's a showerhead outside the bathtub.
 Do NOT use the showerhead to wash inside the tub!

 In Japan, you only use a bathtub after you have washed your body.
 Typically the whole family uses the same bathwater for a soak.
 Don't worry about the water getting cold, as these technologically advanced tubs have heaters to keep the water warm!